apple/ml-hypersim/examples/00_empty_scene/README.md

 `camera_keyframe_positions.hdf5` contains an Nx3 array of camera positions, where N is the number of camera keyframes, and each position is stored in [x,y,z] order.

-`camera_keyframe_orientations.hdf5` contains an Nx3x3 array of camera orientations, where N is the number of camera keyframes, and each orientation is represented as a 3x3 rotation matrix that maps points to world space from camera space, assuming that points are stored as [x,y,z] column vectors.
-The convention in the Hypersim Toolkit is that the camera's positive x axis points right, the positive y axis points up, and the positive z axis points away from where the camera is looking.
+`camera_keyframe_orientations.hdf5` contains an Nx3x3 array of camera orientations, where N is the number of camera keyframes, and each orientation is represented as a 3x3 rotation matrix that maps points to world-space from camera-space, assuming that points are stored as [x,y,z] column vectors.
+The convention in the Hypersim Toolkit is that the camera's positive x-axis points right, the positive y axis points up, and the positive z axis points away from where the camera is looking.

 `camera_keyframe_frame_indices.hdf5` contains an array of length N, where N is the number of camera keyframes.
 The Hypersim Toolkit allows users to specify camera keyframes in a sparse way, such that there can be more frames in a sequence of rendered images than there are keyframes.
 For example, you could specify keyframes at frames 0, 10, and 100.
 In this case, you would specify 3 different camera poses, and specify keyframe frame indicies of [0,10,100].
 Camera poses are interpolated internally by V-Ray at all in-between frames.